tripl-to/proposal/README.md

 ## Roadmap

 # Who we are
-By the time of this commit, we are @fransimo.
-But we looks better than me and I hope some people will join... me, us? :)
+By the time of this commit, we are [@fransimo](https://fransimo.info/).
+But _we_ looks better than _me_ .
+I hope some people will join... me, us? :)

+## Why this is distributed as GPL

+We are in the middle of a turn in history.
+A decentralized travel blockchain is inevitable, it's not about _if_ it's just about when and who.
+I hope we can help to create a fair one.
+One that warranties the freedom of host and travelers to offer and enjoy the best experience.

+I shared this idea in my company, originally to include it the European Research Found.
+That founds are giving to collaborative projects between universities and several companies.
+I truly believe that frameworks is the ideal to develop a new industry standard that will change.
+I never get an answer.
+Even I still believe that big players can help to develop this faster I'm not going to wait.

 # Support